 Cincinnati Rec Centers Used as Emergency Warming Shelters

-The Cincinnati Recreation Commission will be opening up warming centers for those who need shelter during what is going to be a dangerously cold weekend.
-A total of 18 Rec Centers around the city will open their doors Saturday morning to people who need to warm up.
+The Cincinnati Recreation Commission open up warming centers for those who need shelter during extreme cold weather events.
+Extreme cold weather events are defined by the national weather index, as temperatures below 32o Fahrenheit.
+Approximately 18 Recreation Centers around the city open their doors to people who need to warm up during these severe weather events.
 You do not have to be a member of the Cincinnati Recreation Center to use the facilities for shelter from the cold.

-The city is also reminding people to be aware of the signs of hypothermia, which include confusion, slurred speech, trouble with coordination, slowed response time, sleepiness, and shivering.
+It is important that we look out for one another and are aware of the signs of hypothermia, which include confusion, slurred speech, trouble with coordination, slowed response time, sleepiness, and shivering.
 Signs of frostbite include feelings of numbness or a “prickly” sensations in areas of the body.
 If someone is experiencing these symptoms it is important to help them obtain medical evaluation immediately.

 You can find more resources related to shelter by selecting the “Housing” category tab on our “Social Service Utilization Library” page.